lgraziani2712/validate-me/docs/api/core/validateme-rules.md

 ### `clientRulesHandler(name: String): Promise<Module>`

-This function must import the dictionary file for the specific `rule` in the specific `lang`.
-This module file must export by default a [ValidatemeRule](./validateme-rule.html).
+This function imports the file `name` which must export by default a [ValidatemeRule](./validateme-rule.html).